UK says Russia's intelligence service behind sustained attempts to meddle in British democracy

-LONDON — (AP) — Russia's intelligence services targeted high-profile British politicians, civil servants and journalists with cyberespionage and “malicious cyberactivity” as part of sustained attempts to interfere in U.K. political processes, Britain's government said Thursday.
+LONDON — (AP) — Russia's intelligence services have targeted high-profile British politicians, civil servants and journalists with cyberespionage as part of years-long attempts to interfere in U.K. politics, Britain's government said Thursday.

 Foreign Office minister Leo Docherty told lawmakers that a cybergroup known as “Star Blizzard" or Callisto Group, which British cybersecurity officials believe to be “almost certainly subordinate” to an FSB unit, created false identities to impersonate legitimate contacts and then delivered a malicious link to victims.